 As soon as you walk into Maison Bab, you’re immediately confronted by a large open kitchen.
-Generally I’m not a fan of open kitchen because it just makes everything grimy but this seemed different.
+Generally I’m not a fan of open kitchens in restaurants because it just makes everything grimey but this seemed different.
 Everything looked sparkling clean.

 Those dining alone or in pairs can sit at the counter and watch all the meat being carved and the bread being freshly baked.
 Your olfactory senses are in for a treat!
 As you look over to the left there are marble top tables and plush emerald green booths.
 It’s all very ‘instagrammable’.
-Most diners eat in this room, which is honestly brighter and more airy than you might expect given the cuisine.
+Most diners eat in this room, which is honestly brighter and more airy than you might expect given the location of Maison Bab.

-As I went down to the loos, I noticed that there was a more eclectic room downstairs.
+As I went downstairs to the loos, I noticed that there was a more eclectic room available.
 It had similar furniture as upstairs but also a replica facade of a high street kebab shop.
 It’s very strange but I liked it.

-Since the days are still sunny, we decided to sit outside where there are a few black and white (still instagrammable!) picnic benches outside.
+Since the days are still sunny, we decided to sit outside where there are a few black and white (still instagrammable!) picnic benches.

 We decided on the “Fried Chicken” Shish Kebab – BBQ’d shish kebab of free range chicken, with southern fried chicken crackling, red cabbage slaw and Kashmiri chilli mayo.
 We also ordered Double cooked Fries and added Fondue – Le Bab’s signature fondue sauce, to dip or pour